rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         self.compute_api.live_migrate(context, instance, block_migration,
                                           disk_over_commit, host, force, async)
 {% endhighlight %}

 ### Chapter 2.
-Compute API.
+The Compute API

-We have made the rounds through the basic Nova API service and set off the asyncronous request to start the Live Migration.
-So far we started by issuing this request using nova client which sent a os-migrateLive action, we traced this through the confusing WSGI process which eventually set the block_migration variable, the instance variable, and passed them both to the self.compute_api.live_migrate method.
-We know by looking at the imports in the beginning of the last bit of psuedocode that we can resolve this to be nova.compute.api.live_migrate, so let's head there and take a look at our first steps:
+We have made the rounds through the basic Nova API service and kicked off the asynchronous request to start the live migration.
+I issued this request by using the nova client, which sent a *os-migrateLive* action.
+We traced this through the confusing WSGI process, which eventually set the *block_migration* variable and the instance variable, passing them both to the *self.compute_api.live_migrate* method.
+We know (by looking at the imports at the beginning of the previous psuedocode sample) that we can resolve this to be *nova.compute.api.live_migrate*, so let's head there and take a look at our first steps.

-The first steps of firing off this live migration.
-We set the initial task_state of the server to MIGRATING and we pull the RequestSpec.
-This RequestSpec comes from the nova.objects.RequestSpec.get_by_instance_uuid method and is passed into scheduler a little bit later.
-The RequestSpec contains details about the instance that scheduler will need to verify if enough room is present.
-This information includes NUMANodes, vGPU/CPU, Memory, and Disk information.
-Should a host have been specified, there is some additional relevant code in this method, but is not important to our purposes as we will be allowing Scheduler to go wild.
-We take the RespectSpec that we gained here, and pass our None host_name, the block_migration/disk_over_commit/async(that we generated in Nova API) to the compute Task_API.
-Again we can track this down looking at the imports, and it looks like we are immediately leaving and heading into the Conductor API!
+#### Exploration 5

-*nova.compute.api.live\_migrate* ->
+*nova.compute.api.live_migrate* ->
 {% highlight python %}
 def live_migrate():
     from nova import conductor